 Moles

-Mole removals are common procedures and can be done to remove an unwanted mole for cosmetic reasons or to prevent a mole from developing into a more severe skin disease such as cancer.
-There are several ways to remove a mole, including:
+Mole removal procedures are commonly performed to eliminate an unwanted mole, either for cosmetic purposes or to prevent a mole from evolving into a more serious skin condition, such as cancer.
+There are various methods for mole removal, including:

-Punch biopsy: This procedure uses a specialized punch tool that is placed over the mole and is used to essentially ‘punch’ out the mole and surrounding area, removing it completely.
+Punch Biopsy: A specialized punch tool is placed over the mole, which “punches” out the mole and the surrounding skin, effectively removing it.

-Whether your reason for coming in is for cosmetic or preventative purposes, we first recommend to do a biopsy on the mole to ensure the mole has not developed into a melanoma.
-Biopsies are performed in our office then sent to a specialist or lab for testing.
-Sometimes, biopsies can result in the entire mole being removed.
+Regardless of whether the mole is being removed for cosmetic or preventative reasons, we highly recommend performing a biopsy first to ensure the mole has not developed into melanoma.
+Biopsies are conducted in our office and sent to a specialist or lab for further analysis.
+In some cases, the entire mole is removed during the biopsy.

 If you have any questions about our services, please contact us today at (305) 751-7771 (Miami) or (305) 341-7551 (Hialeah).
 We are also here for you if are looking for a genital warts doctor in Miami.